 For ages 0-2

 Blocks: Blocks helps young children to sharpen essential skills such as gross and fine motor skills and also introduces them to maths concepts and problem-solving.
-They learn about the weight of the block, stability, balance and gravity.
+In addition, children will learn about the weight of the block, stability, balance and gravity.

 Electronic talking toys: These promote language development.
 Interactive toys can be programmed by a parent with a tablet, smartphone or computer to make learning fun.

 Books: Reading to your child is great for language development, getting them to listen to the sounds and rhythms of speech, and understand the meaning of words.
 Use board, vinyl or cloth books with babies.
-Reading is a great opportunity for Dad to spend quality time with his child.
+Furthermore, reading is a great opportunity for Dad to spend quality time with his child.

 Non-toxic art materials: Let them get creative with washable crayons and markers, large paintbrushes and finger paint, paper for drawing and painting, toddler-friendly scissors, and chalkboards with large chalk.

-Balance bikes: Great for two year olds who want to get to grips with their first bike as it’ll teach them to balance.
+Balance bikes: Great for two year olds who want to get to grips with their first bike.
+It’ll teach them to balance.
 Children who ride balance bikes generally ride pedal bikes independently at a younger age.

 Sandpit: This is a great sensory toy as children get to explore their sense of touch and discover the texture of sand.
-Add nesting toys, spades and buckets so they can build, sculpt and make patterns in the sand, improving fine motor skills and hand-eye co-ordination in the process.
+Add other toys to the mix, such as nesting toys, spades and buckets ,so they can build, sculpt and make patterns in the sand, improving fine motor skills and hand-eye co-ordination in the process.